 Upstate is awarded $50,000 grant from St. Baldrick’s Foundation to support clinical trials for children with cancer

-Melanie Comito, MD, division chief of hematology and oncology at Upstate Golisano Children’s Hospital, has been awarded a $50,000 infrastructure grant by the St. Baldrick’s Foundation.
+Melanie Comito, MD, division chief of Pediatric Hematology/Oncology and the Paige Yeomans Arnold Endowed Professor at Upstate Golisano Children’s Hospital, has been awarded a $50,000 infrastructure grant by the St. Baldrick’s Foundation.

-These one-year grant provides Upstate the staffing to open, coordinate, and treat more children on clinical trials, making it possible for more children to access these trials close to home.
+These one-year grants provide Upstate the staffing to open, coordinate, and treat more children on clinical trials, making it possible for more children to access these trials close to home.

-Upstate was on of 24 institutions to receive an infrastructure grant, totaling more than $1.1 million.
+Upstate was one of 20 institutions to receive an infrastructure grant, totaling more than $1.2 million.